Beth

 “Sure, Coach!”

-We loosened up kicking balls around, until Coach called us into a huddle.
-Of sorts.
+We loosened up by kicking balls around until Coach called us into a huddle of sorts.

 “Sedgwick is an overall good team with a solid back line.
-I don’t want to see anyone on offense trying to beat them one-on-one.
-I want to see passing, tiki taka.
+I don’t want to see anyone on offense trying to show off by trying to beat them one-on-one.
+I want to see passing, tiki-taka.
 At least, I want to see it from the midfielders if they’re on an offensive push and definitely from the offense.

 “Back line and midfielders, remember our speed demons on the front line.
-Front line, Lissa brought an idea to me that I like.
+Front line, Lissa brought an idea to me, and I like it.
 Her idea should work if the ball is being brought up by either wing or the sweeper – Beth and Padme will both get stints there.
 That is, not by Rhee.
-Lissa thinks that we can use Rhee to suck in their back line, giving an opportunity to the play-side wing to cross behind Rhee to the center.
-That also assumes that whomever has brought the ball up gets it to Rhee somewhere near the top of the box, but near post longitude.
-Everyone in this league knows about Rhee, so I expect their defense to expect her to shoot, so collapse on her.
+Lissa thinks we can use Rhee to suck in their back line, allowing the play-side wing to cross behind Rhee to the center.
+That also assumes whomever has brought the ball up gets it to Rhee somewhere near the top of the box but near post longitude.
+Everyone in this league knows about Rhee, so I expect their defense to expect her to shoot and thus collapse on her.
 Another possible advantage to having Rhee give instead of shoot is that if we’ve pulled it on them a couple of times, she may be able to fake it.”

 “Ah,” said Coach.
 “That would be good for two reasons, the first is obvious.
-The second is that the defense may realize that we’re calling a play, giving Rhee even more of a chance to fake it.
+The second is that the defense may realize we’re calling a play, giving Rhee even more of a chance to fake it.
 Excellent.
 However, don’t do it just to do it.
-That means, Mia and Heather, that you will have to recognize when it’s a good chance.
-If there are midfielders clogging up the box, that’s probably not a good time.
+That means, Mia and Heather, that you’ll have to recognize when it’s a good chance.
+If midfielders are clogging up the box, that’s probably not a good time.

 “Oh!
 I get it!
 So, Heather calls the play and rips past Rhee heading my way.
 Yeah, I can see it.
 I hear Heather call it or I see her doing it, then I can rip the opposite direction and if a defender goes with her, or she runs into the off-side fullback, my fullback, then I’m an outlet for her and I probably have most of the goal open to me.”